 And it was wonderful, or would be when it was finished.
 Fifteen thousand seats.
 Bathrooms.
 Workers were hammering away under lights in order to have it ready for the upcoming season, and they did, just barely.
 This year, Auburn was going to play its first home game in three seasons, its first (real) homecoming in three years, its first game ever in a stadium to call its own.
 Auburn Stadium was an incredible gift, and what was so cool is that we were actually going to unwrap it on November 30, Thanksgiving Day!

 Thing is, Auburn had rescheduled the game—it was originally set for Dec.
-2 in Montgomery—for Thanksgiving… because they wanted to play the game on Thanksgiving, the Thanksgiving on November 30th.
-Front and center in national stories about all the great football “Franksgiving”, as the dictator-like (according to its critics) decision was quickly dubbed, was jeopardizing?
+2 in Montgomery—for Thanksgiving… because they wanted to play the game on Thanksgiving, the Thanksgiving—the one on November 30th.
+Front and center in national stories about all the great football that “Franksgiving” (as the decision was quickly dubbed by Roosevelt’s critics) was jeopardizing?
 The Auburn-Florida game.

 There may have been bigger rivalry games scheduled that day, sure, but there wasn’t a game in the country that would mean more to a fan base than the game played in Auburn Stadium.